CSRF

 The CSRF middleware can be configured with the following parameters in an array:

 • name (string): The name of the CSRF token.
-Default is _token.
+The default is _token.

 • expire (int): The expiration time of the token in seconds.
-Default is 600 seconds.
+The default is 600 seconds.

-• checkBody (bool): Indicates if the token should be checked in the request body.
-Default is false.
+• checkBody (bool): Indicates whether the token should be checked in the body of the request.
+The default is false.

 • bodyMethods (array): HTTP methods for which the token validation should be applied if the checkBody setting is enabled.
-Default is ['POST'].
+The default is ['POST'].

-• regenerate (bool): Indicates if the token should be regenerated on each request.
-Default is false.
+• regenerate (bool): Indicates whether the token should be regenerated on each request.
+The default is false.

 $app->use(csrf([